sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-05-cloudformation-parameters-special.md

 <a name = "ssm-params"></a>
 #### SSM Parameters (systems manager)

 SSM Parameters are interesting, because you're essentially providing a reference to a value thats stored inside the `parameter store` feature of systems manager.
-These are resolved at the time of the cloudformation operation (create / update)
+These are resolved at the time of the cloudformation operation (create / update).

+The data types of these params are very similar (almost identical) to the data types supported via cloudformation

 <div class="card tip">
   <div class="card-body">